Assessment Without Levels

-- High - reflecting that age related expectations have been achieved.
+- Expected - reflecting that age related expectations have been achieved

-Therefore, it would be expected that a child in Year 3 would be a Y3Low at the end of the Autumn Term.
-They would then be expected to progress to Mid (end of Spring Term) and High (end of Summer Term) however, this is typical of the expected progress of a child and not all children will progress at this rate.
+Therefore, it would be expected that a child in Year 3 would be a Y3Emerging at the end of the Autumn Term.
+They would then be expected to progress to Developing (end of Spring Term) and Expected (end of Summer Term) however, this is typical of the expected progress of a child and not all children will progress at this rate.

 The Golden codes and tracking system are the backbone to tracking progress across our school and these are recorded on SPTO (School Pupil Tracker Online).

 We also assess the way children apply their learning.
 This is known as a Mastery Rating.
-Mastering show that age related objectives have been achieved and children are working at a deeper level of understanding and application.
+Mastery ratings show that age related objectives have been achieved and children are working at a deeper level of understanding and application.

 More Able Pupils

 Rather than moving on to the next year's curriculum, these children will work on 'mastering' their knowledge through the application of skills in different contexts - they will be deepening their learning.

 The depth and application of a child's learning is an important marker of their achievement and progress.

 During a child's time in Nursery and Reception Class here at River View, they will be working towards the 17 Early Learning Goals which form the basis of the Early Years Curriculum.
 It is made up of the following areas:

 - Personal, Social and Emotional Development